bluesky-social/atproto/README.md

 ### Client types

 In the architecture overview, we specify three client types: full, light, and delegator.
-This library only contains implementaions of full and delegator.
+This library only contains implementations of full and delegator.
 Thus we use delegator for light weight operations and a full client when we want the entire repository.

 The main ramification of this is that data server subscribers must receive the _full repo_ of the users that they subscribe to.
 Once we add in light clients, they can receive only the _sections_ of the repo that they are interested in (for instance a single post or a like) while having the same trust model as a full repo.